crime-analyst-990x358

 Online Master’s Degrees in Crime and Intelligence Analysis

-Saint Joseph’s University has an online master of science (MS) in criminal justice with a concentration in intelligence and crime analysis.
+Saint Joseph’s University has an online master of science (MS) in criminal justice.
 The curriculum focuses on the contemporary functions of intelligence analysis and how it can be used to influence crime prevention policies.
 Students in the program are no longer simply analyzing data but looking at how that data (and the processes around it) impact the decisions and outcomes of organizations and communities.
 Concentration courses cover the following topics: law enforcement intelligence analysis; law enforcement intelligence policy and process; white-collar crime; forensic financial analysis; terrorism; and homeland security.

 Graduates can analyze raw data, compare it to hypotheses, and convert the results into actionable reports.